George Green (mathematician): Early life

-Green was born and lived for most of his life in the English town of Sneinton, Nottinghamshire, now part of the city of Nottingham.
+Green was born and lived for most of his life in the English town of Sneinton, Nottinghamshire, now part of the city of Nottingham which then had a population of around 30,000.
+He was baptized on 14 July 1793.
 His father, also named George, was a baker who had built and owned a brick windmill used to grind grain.

-In his youth, Green was described as having a frail constitution and a dislike for doing work in his father's bakery.
-He had no choice in the matter, however, and as was common for the time he likely began working daily to earn his living at the age of five.

 Robert Goodacre's Academy

-During this era it was common for only 25–50% of children in Nottingham to receive any schooling.
-The majority of schools were Sunday schools, run by the Church, and children would typically attend for one or two years only.

-Recognizing the young Green's above average intellect, and being in a strong financial situation due to his successful bakery, his father enrolled him in March 1801 at Robert Goodacre's Academy in Upper Parliament Street.
-Robert Goodacre was a well-known science populariser and educator of the time.
-He published Essay on the Education of Youth, in which he wrote that he did not "study the interest of the boy but the embryo Man".
-To a non-specialist, he would have seemed deeply knowledgeable in science and mathematics, but a close inspection of his essay and curriculum revealed that the extent of his mathematical teachings was limited to algebra, trigonometry and logarithms.
-Thus, Green's later mathematical contributions, which exhibited knowledge of very modern developments in mathematics, could not have resulted from his tenure at the Robert Goodacre Academy.
-He stayed for only four terms (one school year), and it was speculated by his contemporaries that he had exhausted all they had to teach him.
+During this era, most children received little schooling beyond being taught to read and write at Sunday schools.
+Green was fortunate in that his father was able and willing to have him privately educated.
+He entered the academy of Robert Goodacre, a man known for his enthusiasm towards the sciences and education.
+The academy's "philosophical instruments" included an "electrical machine" and an orrery.
+However, Green stayed for only 18 months before returning to work at his father's bakery.

 Move from Nottingham to Sneinton

 In 1773 George's father moved to Nottingham, which at the time had a reputation for being a pleasant town with open spaces and wide roads.
 By 1831, however, the population had increased nearly five times, in part due to the budding Industrial Revolution, and the city became known as one of the worst slums in England.
 There were frequent riots by starving workers, often associated with special hostility towards bakers and millers on the suspicion that they were hiding grain to drive up food prices.

 For these reasons, in 1807, George Green senior bought a plot of land in Sneinton.
 On this plot of land he built a "brick wind corn mill", now referred to as Green's Windmill.
 It was technologically impressive for its time, but required nearly twenty-four-hour maintenance, which was to become Green's burden for the next twenty years.